lindsaywardd/lindsaywardd/README.md

 ## Hi there👋
 - 🌱 I'm currently working on Therapy AI and websites!
-- 🎓 I'm currently studying at Amherst College
+- 🎓 I'm studying computer science and psychology at Amherst College
 <!--
 **lindsaywardd/lindsaywardd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.